J0LGER/bloghub/_posts/2023-12-21-Disovering-Hidden-Sqli-Sinks-With-CodeQL.md

 ## Introduction

-I came across an interesting framework in one of my engagements where the codebase was pretty old, a microfinance framework by the Apache community called *Fineract,* described as “a framework to maintain and enhance a cloud-ready core banking system for robust, scalable, and secure operations of financial institutions.”, the versions before `≤ 1.8.4` are vulnerable to authenticated SQL injection.
+I encountered an interesting framework during one of my engagements.
+The codebase was quite old and part of a microfinance framework by Apache named Fineract. described as “a framework to maintain and enhance a cloud-ready core banking system for robust, scalable, and secure operations of financial institutions.”, the versions before `≤ 1.8.4` are vulnerable to authenticated SQL injection **CVE-2024-23538**.
 We will utilize CodeQL capabilities in identifying flow paths that lack validation calls, this article assumes you have basic knowledge of using CodeQL and its query development.

 ## The First Sight: The Attack Surface